 Exercise Inspect the data by printing

-Let's first load our plotting library, called
+Let's first load our plotting library: the

-matplotlib.
+pyplot module of Matplotlib.
 To get the plots inside the notebook (rather than as popups), we use a special "magic" command,

 from matplotlib import pyplot %matplotlib inline